Bailey-Wu/Bailey-Wu/Random/Workout.md

 # Introduction
-- The purpose of this page is to create a space that helps me structure my fitness routine and improve my workout sessions.
+The purpose of this page is to create a space that helps me organize and document my workout experiences, providing a structured approach to my fitness routine.
+By sharing my insights and lessons learned, I hope to offer valuable information that others may find helpful in their own fitness journeys.
-- An Engineer's Approach to working out

 ## :ledger: Index